d3/d3/docs/d3-scale/diverging.md

 # Diverging scales

 Diverging scales are similar to [linear scales](./linear.md) in that they map a continuous, numeric input domain to a continuous output range.
-Unlike linear scales, the input domain and output range of a diverging scale always has exactly two elements, and the output range is typically specified as an interpolator rather than an array of values.
+Unlike linear scales, the input domain and output range of a diverging scale always has exactly three elements, and the output range is typically specified as an interpolator rather than an array of values.
 Diverging scales are typically used for a color encoding; see also [d3-scale-chromatic](../d3-scale-chromatic.md).
 These scales do not expose [invert](./linear.md#linear_invert) and [interpolate](./linear.md#linear_interpolate) methods.
 There are also [log](#scaleDivergingLog), [pow](#scaleDivergingPow), and [symlog](#scaleDivergingSymlog) variants of diverging scales.

 ## scaleDiverging(*domain*, *interpolator*) {#scaleDiverging}